Eczbek/xieite/docs/functors/Overloader/operatorCall.md

 <br/>

-Calls one of the `xieite::functors::MakeFunctor`s of `Derivables` the class is derived from
+Calls one of the `Derivables` the class is derived from

 <br/><br/>